NamanAgarwal18/Project_LIPI-Programming-Language-Interpreter-/README.md

             RET ( $a % 2 <> 0 ) $even
             RET $odd
         }

+        FN takeArray $array-len $size
+        {
+            OUT "Size is" $size
+            OUT "length of array is" $array-len
+            OUT "First element is:" $array[0]
+        }
     ```
   #### Fucntion Calling:
     * A function can be called using `CALL` keyword.
     * The number of arguments given should be the same as the parameters required.
     * If the fucntion returns something then it is mandatory to give a variable to store the returned value.
     * You can still give a returning variable even if the fucntion doesn't return anything.
 In this case the returning variable would store 1 if the fucntion was run successfully.
+    * While send the *'len'* variable of the array into a fucntion then:
+      * If the recieving variable also has an *'len'* then the array reference is passed.
+      * If the recieving variable doesn't have an *'len'* then the size of the array is passed.

       ##### Incorrect Code:
       ```python
           # Assume that fucntions 'Add' , 'AddTwo' and 'isEven' have the above mentioned declaration